CLRX/CLRX-mirror/doc/GcnInstrsMimg.md

 Opcode: 18 (0x12) for GCN 1.0/1.1; 19 (0x13) for GCN 1.2
 Syntax: IMAGE_ATOMIC_SUB VDATA(1:4), VADDR(1:4), SRSRC(4,8)
-Description: Subtract VDATA dwords or 64-bit words (if VDATA size is greater than 32-bit) from values of image SRSRC at address VADDR.
+Description: Subtract VDATA dwords or 64-bit words (if VDATA size is greater than 32-bit) from values of image SRSRC at address VADDR, and store result into image.
 If GLC is set then return old values from image, otherwise keep VDATA value.
-Only 32-bit, 64-bit and 128-bit data formats are supported.
+Only 32-bit, 64-bit and 128-bit data formats
+are supported.
 Operation is atomic.
 Operation:
 ```